ldalzotto/TurnBased-POC/Documentation/docs/overview.md

 # Navigation engine

-// TODO -> structure
+<svg-inline src="overview_navigationgraph.svg"><svg-inline/>

 The navigation engine is the layer above the navigation graph that manage entity movement and it's consequence on the navigation graph.
 > All entity movement must be executed through the navigation engine to ensure that related structures are properly updated.

+It keeps track of the position of entities and make it easy to query which entities are at a specific navigation node.

+**Trigger listener:**

+The navigation engine allows it's consumer to register trigger listener at a navigation node. <br/>
+When an entity move from one navigation node to another, it execute registered triggers attached to the target navigation.
+These trigger events can then be consumed to execute custom logic on the entity.

 ## Obstacle

-If an entity is defined as an obstacle, this is translated by removing all navigation links that goes to the node where the entity is standing on. <br/>
+If an entity is defined as an obstacle, this is translated by removing all navigation links that goes to the node where the entity is standing on.
+This will forbid the navigation graph to use these links when he a nvaigation path is queries. <br/>
-When an entity moves from navigation node A to B, the links previously removed that point to node A are restored because the entity is no longer standing on this point.
+When an entity move from navigation node A to B, the links previously removed that point to node A are restored because the entity is no longer standing on this point.
 The links that point to node B are removed.

-## Trigger

-When an entity move from one navigation node to another, it may execute triggers that have been allocated to the destination node.
-These triggers can then be consumed to execute custom logic on the entity.

 # Decision tree

-The decision tree is a structure that chain actions in a tree form.
-Example of actions are : moving to a navigation node or attack an entity.
+The decision tree is a structure that predict the next actions that an entity will do.

-The goal of the decision tree is to list all possible choices that an entity can do and assign a score to every possibilities.
+The decision tree lists all possible choices that an entity can do and assign a score to every possibilities.

-// TODO -> adding graph

 ## Building the tree

-The tree is built by using "behavior" functions that prioritize one type of action from another.
+The tree is built by using functions that prioritize one type of action from another.

 The game have two behaviors defined :